psychowood/ng-torrent-ui/README.md

 Not in a specific order.

+  [ ] Support for current versions of uTorrent
+  [ ] Multi language interface
 - [ ] New versions check
 - [ ] Confirmation dialogs
 - [ ] Test with different browsers
 - [ ] Unit tests
 - [ ] Settings page
 - [ ] Better error handling
-- [ ] Changing priorities of files in a torrent
 - [ ] Apply multiple name filters at the same time
 - [ ] Add a default action on each torrent in list (eg. If stopped -> start, if started -> pause, if pause -> resume, and so on)
 - [ ] Local storage (saving searches and custom settings)